lvps/389ds-server/README.md

      - { role: 389ds-server, rwmaster: true, replica_host: ldap97.example.com, agreement_name: agreement2, skip_config: true }
      - { role: 389ds-server, rwmaster: true, replica_host: ldap98.example.com, agreement_name: agreement3, skip_config: true}
 ```

+## TODO

+### Probably will be done
+- Support for CentOS 8 when it comes out

+### Could be done not planned for the short term
+- Administration Server (and Configuration Directory Server)
+- Support for Debian/Ubuntu/FreeBSD or any other platform that 389DS supports
+- Support for other plugins that need more than enabled/disabled
+- Support for other DNA attributes

+## License

+Apache 2.0

 ## Author Information